-Beginning in 2012, the International year of the Cooperative, two teams of Indiana linemen spent a month electrifying three villages in Guatemala.
-Lives were changed, both here and there.
+Beginning with a trip in 2012, Indiana electric cooperative lineworkers spent a month electrifying three Guatemalan villages.
+Lives were changed – both here and there.

-In 2015, the vision grew into Project Indiana and sustainable change – moving beyond electrifying villages, to making them a better place to live and enhancing the community – just as happened 80 years ago when electricity first came to rural Indiana.
+In 2015, the vision grew to Project Indiana and sustainable change – moving beyond electrifying villages, to making them a better place to live and enhancing the community – just as happened more than 80 years ago when electricity first came to rural Indiana.

 Through Project Indiana, Indiana’s electric cooperatives are empowering global communities one village at a time.
 And, we know it all begins with electricity – access to better healthcare, fresh drinking water, expanded educational opportunities, economic development and increased public safety.

 With support from the National Rural Electric Cooperative Association International program, Indiana’s electric cooperatives will return every other year to electrify a village.

 In the end, it’s not only light that Project Indiana brings – it’s life, hope, progress and opportunities.
 With the assistance of businesses, individuals, organizations, foundations and communities, we’re helping them realize dreams and make plans.
 Your support will make the future trips possible.

 Learn more of what’s happening as Project Indiana continues to impact more lives.
 See the effect of your contributions and learn about new ways to get involved with Project Indiana by signing up to receive project updates.

 Board of Directors

 Ron Holcomb, Chair, Tipmont REMC